AadhavSivakumar/rob6323_go2_project/README.md

 ## How to edit

 - Option A (recommended): Use VS Code Remote SSH from your laptop to edit files on Greene; follow the NYU HPC VS Code guide and connect to a compute node as instructed (VPN required off‑campus) (https://sites.google.com/nyu.edu/nyu-hpc/training-support/general-hpc-topics/vs-code).
-If you set it correctly, it makes the login process easier, among other things.
+If you set it correctly, it makes the login process easier, among other things, e.g., cloning a private repo.
 - Option B: Edit directly on Greene using a terminal editor such as nano.
 ```
 nano source/rob6323_go2/rob6323_go2/tasks/direct/rob6323_go2/rob6323_go2_env.py